dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Carlo Vicari:**
- um Jerry what up pre Dow
+Jerry what up pre Dow
 pre now fork freedom s pre doubt debacle whatever however you want to say it what were your thoughts when things were